dnyaneshwargiri/hashicorp-vault/README.md

 # hashicorp-vault

-A next level tutorial of Hashicorp Vault
+A next level tutorial of Hashicorp Vault 🚀

-This tutorial demonstrates the integration of Nomad with Vault for fetching the secrets in this case database credentials and successfully runs the node js app.
+This tutorial demonstrates the integration of Nomad with Vault for fetching the secrets in this case database credentials and successfully use it in the custom node js app.

-# Pre-requistes
+##  Pre-requistes
 1. Nomad version 1.8.1
 2. Vault 1.18.0
 3. Consul 1.19.0